thriveweb/sailing-paradise/content/boatTours/2018-08-31-christmas-parties.md

 title: Christmas Parties
 icon: ''
 featuredImage: /images/uploads/DSC_0031.jpg
+intro: >-
-intro: "## gold coast Christmas boat party\n\nLooking for somewhere unique to host this year’s work Christmas Party?
+  ## gold coast Christmas boat party

+  Looking for somewhere unique to host this year’s work Christmas Party?
 How does a Boat Cruise aboard your own private catamaran sound?
-You’ll be sailing in the beautiful Gold Coast sunshine surrounded by crystal blue waters, isolated islands and golden beaches, sipping on icy cold drinks and enjoying delicious food.\r\n\nSounds awesome right?
-Yes, we know."
+You’ll be sailing in the beautiful Gold Coast sunshine surrounded by crystal blue waters, isolated islands and golden beaches, sipping on icy cold drinks and enjoying delicious food.

+  Sounds awesome right?
+Yes, we know.
+Hit us up for some info on our Christmas Charters today and start planning your best ever Christmas Party!
 contentBox:
   buttonTitle: Make enquiry
   buttonUrl: booking-enquiry